voedger/voedger-internals/server/design/sequences.md

 ## Background

 A **Sequence** in Voedger is defined as a monotonically increasing series of numbers.
-The platform provides a unified mechanism for sequence generation that ensures reliable, ordered number production.

 As of March 1, 2025, Voedger implements four specific sequence types using this mechanism: